-The tinsel was simply made by attaching a contrasting yarn to the top of the hat, chaining and wrapping it around the body of the hat in a spiral, slip stitching the chain to the hat at intervals (mainly on the back by the seam) as the chain wound down.
+The tinsel was simply made by securely attaching a contrasting yarn to the top of the hat, chaining and wrapping it around the body of the hat in a spiral, slip stitching the chain to the hat at short intervals to securely attach it as the chain wound down.

 Mini Crochet Baubles

 To make the baubles, you will essentially be working the Popcorn Stitch into a magic ring.
 (Learn more about bobble and popcorn stitches here)